 Use Class Use description Change Permitted?
-And Relevant Policy a. as an office, other than a use within class 2 (financial, professional and other services); b. for research and development of products or processes; or c. for any industrial process; being a use which can be carried on in any residential area without detriment to the amenity of that area by reason of noise, vibration, smell, fumes, smoke, soot, ash, dust or grit.
+And Relevant Policy Sui Generis Use as a public house.
 Planning permission required for change of use to any other class.
+Local Development Plan 2017-2021 - Economic Development Policy 3 and/or Community Facilities Policy 1 may be relevant Class 4 - Business a. as an office, other than a use within class 2 (financial, professional and other services); b. for research and development of products or processes; or c. for any industrial process; being a use which can be carried on in any residential area without detriment to the amenity of that area by reason of noise, vibration, smell, fumes, smoke, soot, ash, dust or grit.
+Change of use to Class 6 (up to 235sqm of floor space only) Planning permission required for change of use to any other class.
 Local Development Plan 2017-2021 - Economic Development Policy 3 Class 5 - General Industrial Use for the carrying on of an industrial process other than one falling within class 4 (business).
 Change of use permitted to Class 6 (up to 235sqm of floor space only) or to Class 4.
 Planning permission required for change of use to any other class.
+Local Development Plan 2017-2021 - Economic Development Policy 3

-Local Development Plan 2017-2021 - Economic Development Policy 3 Class 6 - Storage or Distribution Use for storage or as a distribution centre.
+Use Class Use description Change Permitted?
+And Relevant Policy Sui Generis a. for any work registerable under the Alkali etc. Works Regulations Act 1906; b. as a scrap yard or yard for the breaking of motor vehicles; or c. as a waste disposal installation for incineration, chemical treatment (as defined in Annex IIA to Directive 75/442/EEC under heading D9), or landfill of waste to which Directive 91/689/EEC applies.
+Planning permission required for change of use to any other class.
+Local Development Plan 2017-2021 - Economic Development Policy 3 where there is a level of employment.
+Class 6 - Storage or Distribution Use for storage or as a distribution centre.
 Change to Class 4 permitted.
 Planning permission required for change of use to any other class.
 Local Development Plan 2017-2021 - Economic Development Policy 3 where there is a level of employment.
-Class 7 - Hotels and Hostels Use as a hotel, boarding house, guest house, or hostel where no significant element of care is provided, other than premises where alcohol (within the meaning given by section 2 of the Licensing Scotland Planning permission required for change of use to any other class.
+Sui Generis Storage or distribution of minerals Planning permission required for change of use to any other class.
+No safeguarding policies to protect this use.
+Class 7 - Hotels and Hostels Use as a hotel, boarding house, guest house, or hostel where no significant element of care is provided, other than premises where alcohol (within the meaning given by section 2 of the Licensing Scotland Act 2005) is sold, pursuant to a premises licence issued under that Act to Planning permission required for change of use to any other class.